MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/sorting.md

 ## Implicit sorting

-`implicit` is sorting with array parameter - `clauses` which describes sorting for each data roles.
+`implicit` is sorting with array parameter - `clauses` which describes sorting for each data role.
 `implicit` means that visual's user can't change the sorting order.
-Power BI will not display sorting options in visual's menu.
+Power BI won't display sorting options in visual's menu.
 However, Power BI will sort data according to specified settings.

 `clauses` params can contain several objects with two parameters: